BreathOfHope/Respirator-2/Electronics/PCB_Fabrication/readme.txt

 KiCad files in PCB_Layout folder, can be used to modify and regenerate the gerber files.

-All drawbacks of v0.1 PCB taken care of but the v1.0 is yet to be manufactured.
+Resolved all limitations of v0.1 PCB, but the v1.0 is yet to be manufactured.